merce-fra/Wiki-on-processes-and-products-for-LCA/README.md

    Note that the GitHub Wiki is stored in a separate repository, which can be cloned using the link: https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA.wiki.
 Again, it is recommanded to modify the pages in the `process/` and `product/` folders of this repo and then automatically generate the files in the folder `Wiki-on-processes-and-products-for-LCA.wiki` using the script `convert_to_github_wiki.py`.

 2. **The import function for Brightway-formatted data**
    The script `import_data_wiki.py` (in the folder `Database_edition/`) relies on the brightway format (with the brightway import function) to generate files from brightway-compatible data in Excel.
 New pages are automatically created in folders `process_new/` and `product_new/` .
-If the pages are satisfactory, they should then be manually moved to the folder `process/` and `product/` .
+If the pages are satisfactory, they should then be manually moved to the folders `process/` and `product/` .

-   If new pages are added in the folders `process/` and `product/`, the `ps_db.txt` and `pd_db.txt` files (where all the pages are listed) should be updated by running the code `update_database_list.py`.
+   If new pages are added in the folders `process/` and `product/`, the `ps_db.txt` and `pd_db.txt` files (where all the pages are listed) should be updated by running the script `update_database_list.py`.

 3. **AI-based Wiki Edition**
-   This tool integrates AI to assist in the management and editing of the DokuWiki.
+   This tool integrates AI to assist in the management of the Wiki.
 It automates tasks such as page generation (for not brightway-compliant data), inconsistency detection, and product similarity analysis, ensuring the wiki remains consistent, accurate, and up-to-date.

 # Accessing the Wiki (on this GitHub)